Captain Sawada

 Kenzo Sawada, commonly known as Captain Sawada, is a character in the 1994 film Street Fighter.
 Portrayed by Kenya Sawada, he came about due to Kenya originally being cast as Ryu through Capcom's wishes, but was recast by writer-director Steven E. de Souza as an original character called Captain Sawada, created to give him a role.
 He lost the role due to De Souza wanting an actor who had a better grasp of English.

-He later appears as a playable character in both the arcade game adaptation and console game adaptation, both in 1995.
+Captain Sawada later appears as a playable character in both the arcade game adaptation and console game adaptation, both in 1995.
 He uses Muay Thai, as well as techniques based on harakiri and kamikaze.
 The game has come to be known as the "Sawada Game" due to his involvement.
 His techniques, particularly the harakiri technique, contributed to him becoming a cult favorite among fans.
 He has also been compared to the character Fei-Long from Street Fighter II, suggested to have replaced the character in the film.

 Concept and creation

-Captain Sawada is a Japanese man who works as the second-in-command in the Allied Nations to the character Guile.
+Captain Sawada is a Japanese man who works as a member of the Allied Nations against the organization Shadaloo.
 He uses aspects of multiple fighting styles, including Muay Thai, Shorinji Kempo, Ninjitsu, and Sawada-ryu kenkajutsu.
-He is portrayed in the 1994 film Street Fighter by Kenya Sawada.
-He envisioned the character like a samurai, with strengths including being powerful, humble, honest, and faithful.
+He is portrayed in the 1994 film Street Fighter by Kenya Sawada, who envisioned the character like a samurai, with strengths including being powerful, humble, honest, and faithful.
 Kenya stated that he came to Los Angeles after hearing that a movie based on Street Fighter II was in the works, eventually contacting the casting director Mary Joe Slater through trial and error.
 He added that Slater introduced him to producer Edward Pressman and writer-director Steven E. de Souza, emphasizing his physique and action to make up for his lack of English skills.
 Kenya was considered a "safe, familiar choice" by Capcom according to De Souza, and was originally slated to play the role of Ryu, having portrayed a character similar to Ryu in commercials.
 De Souza wanted to cast Chinese-American actor Byron Mann, and De Souza chose to not cast Sawada as he wanted someone who had comic timing and better English skills.

 According to Kenya, his physical abilities helped Pressman take notice of him.
 In order to keep Kenya in the cast, De Souza and Capcom invented Captain Sawada, as no one in Street Fighter II fit what Capcom wanted out of him, which De Souza said was "essentially another Ryu."
-Because of Sawada's relatively lacking lacking English skills, he was the only character dubbed into English for the US release.
+Because of Sawada's relatively lacking English skills, he was the only character dubbed into English for the US release.
 The character was named Sawada due to a combination of it being Kenya's name and it being easy to pronounce "for all the world."
 De Souza recounted that Sawada "stared daggers" at him.
 According to an Inside Games writer, Kenya ad-libbed in the role, though they stated that this was a rumor.

+He is voiced by Michael Dobson in the Street Fighter TV series.